Spoorthigowda03/Spoorthigowda03/README.md

-hii,this is spoorthi from global academy of technology
+Hii,this is spoorthi from global academy of technology Electronics and communication